-The Centre for Academic Excellence has been established to help students achieve their potential as learners.
-Staffed by a team of skilled and approachable student assistants, The Centre for Academic Excellence offers two kinds of support:

-- Academic Tutoring (for Tyndale undergraduate students [excluding Bachelor of Education] in multiple areas of study) - Writing Consultation (for all students of Tyndale University College & Seminary)
+Staffed by a team of skilled and approachable student assistants, the Writing and Tutoring Services office offers two kinds of support: Academic Tutoring (for Tyndale undergraduate students [excluding B.Ed.] in multiple areas of study) and Writing Consultation (for all students of Tyndale University College & Seminary).

-Students at all levels of ability can profit from the Centre's free services by booking one-onone sessions, attending workshops and group study sessions, and accessing resources both online and at the Centre.
-Those students who are interested in joining the team of academic tutors and writing consultants may contact the Academic Excellence Director for further details.
-To learn more about these services or to book an appointment, read below, drop by and speak to the staff, or visit: tyndale.ca/academic-excellence.
+Students interested in joining the team of academic tutors and writing consultants may contact the Learning Specialist for further details.
+To learn more about these services or to book an appointment, read below, drop by and speak to the staff, send an email, or visit online www.tyndale.ca/academic-excellence.